MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/settings-policies-reference.md

 ### Meeting policies

-Meeting policies are used to control what features are available to users when they join Microsoft Teams meetings.
+Meeting policies are used to control what features are available in meetings organized by users who have the policy assigned to them.
+Meeting policies also affect the meeting join experience of meeting participants.

 #### Meeting scheduling